wasm3/wasm3/README.md

 Over the years, I've mucked around with creating my own personal programming language.
 It's called Gestalt.
 The yet unreleased repository will be here: https://github.com/soundandform/gestalt

 Early on I decided I needed an efficient interpreter to achieve the instant-feedback, live-coding environment I desire.
 Deep traditional compilation is too slow and totally unnecessary during development.
-And, most importantly, *compilation latency destroys creative flow*.
+And, most importantly, compilation latency destroys creative flow.

 I briefly considered retooling something extant.
 The Lua virtual machine, one of the faster interpreters, is too Lua centric.
-And everything else is just way too slow.
+And everything else is too slow.

 I've also always felt that the "spin in a loop around a giant switch statement" thing most interpreters do was clumsy and boring.
-My intuition said there was some more elegant and efficient to be found.
+My intuition said there was something more elegant to be found.

 The structure that emerged I named a "meta machine" since it mirrors the execution of compiled code much more closely than the loop-based virtual machine.

+I set out with a goal of approximating Lua's performance, but this interperter appears to beat out Lua by 3X and more on basic benchmarks -- whatever they're worth!

 ### How it works